 Like many jobs, marketing experience is an important factor for employers.
 Budding marketing professionals might consider seeking out internships and personal development opportunities that align with their skills and interests.
 This extra effort can help employers see your dedication to the field and willingness to go the extra mile, which may lead to you landing the job.

-What about marketing specializations?
 Will I need to earn certifications?

-So is a marketing degree worth it?
+So is a Marketing degree worth it?
 The decision is based on what you hope to accomplish in a career.
 There’s certainly a demand for marketing professionals, and businesses will continue to employ professionals to focus on gaining and maintaining customers.

-1 Salary ranges represent national averaged earnings for the occupations listed and include workers at all levels of education and experience.
-Ranges do not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June, 2021] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.

-3 Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+3Completion time is dependent on the number of transfer credits accepted and the number of courses completed each quarter.